 Hybrid cars (HEVs) are more economical than petrol or diesel cars, particularly for those taking lots of shorter trips.
 There is no need to plug them in to charge.
 They are a great city run-around car, but are less economical when driving on motorways because they use fuel to reach higher speeds.
 While Motability Scheme users are exempt from road tax, other hybrid drivers will be liable to pay this.

 Plug-in cars (PHEVs) are great in the city, especially thanks to their zero-emissions electric motor, meaning they produce no CO2.
 But plug-in vehicle drivers will need charging facilities, either at home or on the roadside.
 These cars benefit from road tax discounts, so anyone considering purchasing or leasing their own outside of the Motability Scheme will enjoy cheaper road tax.>

 Battery electric vehicles (BEVs) are less expensive to run, as they don’t use combustion engines at all.
 You only need to pay for the electricity used to charge your electric vehicle and there is no road tax.

 The real costs of getting, charging and running an electric car

 Buying or leasing an EV

-For people with reduced mobility, there are some important considerations when thinking about going electric particularly in terms of private and public infrastructure.
-One important thing to think about is the charging cables are often quite heavy, and they also need to be plugged in – sometimes at both the car and the wall ends.
+For people with reduced mobility, there are some important considerations when thinking about going electric – particularly when it comes to private and public infrastructure.
+One important thing to think about is that charging cables are often quite heavy, and they also need to be plugged in – sometimes at both ends.